olleharstedt/olleharstedt.github.io/_posts/2023-04-11-strategies-to-make-functions-pure-php.markdown

 All of these alternatives have the drawback of giving more responsibility to the calling code.

+The example below wraps the writes in lambdas:

 ```php
 function copySettings(array $settings): array {
     $writes = [];